 - Acts 17:2-3, "And according to Paul’s custom, he went to them, and for three Sabbaths reasoned with them from the Scriptures, 3explaining and giving evidence that the Christ had to suffer and rise again from the dead, and saying, "This Jesus whom I am proclaiming to you is the Christ."

 - Acts 17:11, "Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily, to see whether these things were so."

 - Rom.
 4:2-3, "For if Abraham was justified by works, he has something to boast about; but not before God.
 3 For what does the Scripture say?
 "And Abraham believed God, and it was reckoned to him as righteousness."

 It is not tradition that is appealed to in refutation of error but God's Word.

 Burden of proof is on the Catholics

-Finally, if the Roman Catholic wants to say we need sacred tradition in order to be properly equipped doctrinally and spiritually, then he must establish that the Bible is not sufficient for teaching, or proof, correction, and training in righteousness--and doctrinal issues.
+Finally, if the Roman Catholic wants to say that we need sacred tradition in order to be properly equipped doctrinally and spiritually, then he must establish that the Bible is not sufficient for teaching or proof, correction, and training in righteousness--and doctrinal issues.